What exactly is bad credit?

 Specialist lenders do this to offer people the chance to get back on their feet after a rough patch.
-Bad credit borrowers will often face higher interest rates.
+Bad credit borrowers will often face higher interest rates, however.
 As a general rule, the higher the risk attached to the borrower, the higher the interest rate of a bad credit loan.
-Those with lots of black marks tend to pay the highest interest rates.
+You may also have to pay Lender’s Mortgage Insurance (LMI).

-These rates are the trade-off for accessing a bad credit home loan.
-With good financial management, the borrower can clear up his or her credit file.
-Once that is done, they gain access to better rates and loans.
+With good financial management, a borrower can clear up his or her credit file and gain access to better rates and loans.

-There are five types of bad credit home loans you can access, although it’s a good idea to speak to an expert about your options before applying for one of these home loans.
+There are five types of bad credit home loans you can access, although it’s a good idea to speak to an expert about your options before applying for any of these:

-Bankruptcy will usually lead to all lenders refusing your home loan application.
+Bankruptcy tends to lead to lenders refusing your home loan application.
 You exit bankruptcy when you meet the discharged condition.
 This is also the point when you can start applying for credit again.

 Many lenders are wary of those who have been recently discharged from bankruptcy.
 Despite this, some exist who will consider a home loan the day after you are discharged.

 You consolidate your debts when you take multiple small debts and combine them into one larger debt.
-Doing so can help you avoid bad credit but it still indicates some unreliability.
+Doing so can help you avoid bad credit – although this still indicates unreliability.

 Despite this, there are some lenders who will help you with debt consolidation.
 In some cases, you can consolidate your debts into an existing mortgage.
-This creates a larger mortgage payment but it makes your debts easier to manage and is likely to reduce the total interest payable on things like credit cards.
+Although this creates a larger mortgage payment, it can make your debts easier to manage and is likely to reduce the total interest payable on things like credit cards.

-Whether you get a bad credit home loan depends on your circumstances.
-They are short-term solutions to debt issues and often come with high interest rates.
+Bad credit home loans are a short-term solution to debt issues and often come with high interest rates.

 On a general level, those considering selling their homes to cover their debts may benefit from bad credit home loans.
-Instead of potentially losing money on a sale, the borrower can work on clearing their credit report.
+Instead of potentially losing money on a sale, the borrower can work on clearing their debt and improving their credit report.